mcvella/viam-florence-2/README.md

 This module implements the [rdk vision API](https://github.com/rdk/vision-api) in a mcvella:vision:florence-2 model.

-This model leverages the [Florence-2 computer vision model](https://huggingface.co/microsoft/Florence-2-large) to allow for object detection, grounding detection, and classification(captioning).
+This model leverages the [Florence-2 computer vision model](https://huggingface.co/microsoft/Florence-2-large) to allow for object detection, grounding detection, classification(captioning), and segmentation.

 The Florence-2 model and inference will run locally, and therefore speed of inference is highly dependant on hardware.
 Cuda GPU support exists, but can run on CPU.